filipecn/brdf-explorer/README.md

 ## Features
 - select different functions for NDF, Geometric Shadowing and Fresnel terms
+- IBL (view and generate textures for IBL)

 ## TODO
 - put some description about the functions